tr3kl0v/stop-sauron/README.md

 ** :red_circle: `<important notification>` :red_circle: **

 If you're currently using a version from before 14-01-2023, please enable stop-sauron first before updating to the latest version.
-There is a breaking change in the way enable/disable are handled.
+There is a breaking change in the way enable/disable is handled.

 ** :red_circle: `<important notification/>` :red_circle: **